varnishcache/varnish-cache/doc/sphinx/phk/trialerror.rst

 The grey-beard at my workplace laconically said *"We already do that, only we call it Trial&Error."*

-Programming as always been Trial&Error, and probably always will.
+Programming has always been Trial&Error, and probably always will.

 All the early pioneers, like Wheeler, complained about how batch-scheduling of machine resources removed the "intimate" contact